shawnscoding/integrate-zoom-with-react/README.md

 ## Motivation

 I created this project to help those having a hard time to integrate Zoom sdk in reatjs like I did.
+Also, I believe it would be nice to have the inputs for userName and userEmail fields in zoom config object.
+As in many cases, these values should be filled in by meeting guests

 ## Note